310mc/https-310mc.github.io-tl/source/_posts/feature_scout/backstage_radio.md

 {% endbubble %}

 {% bubble Shinobu v2 %}
-Heheh, this is your last big moment as a Broadcast Committee member, Yuuki-dono.
+Heheh, this is your final grand moment as a Broadcast Committee member, Yuuki-dono.
 I worked very hard for this day! ♪
 {% endbubble %}

 {% bubble Makoto %}